smaremanda/add-in-docs/outlook/manifests/define-add-in-commands.md

 ## FunctionFile element
 <a name="VersionOverrides10_FunctionFile"> </a>

 The  **FunctionFile** element is a child element under **FormFactor**.
 It specifies the source code file for operations that an add-in exposes through add-in commands that execute a JavaScript function instead of displaying UI.
 The **resid** attribute of the **FunctionFile** element is set to the value of the **id** attribute of a **Url** element in the **Resources** element that contains the URL to an HTML file that contains or loads all of the JavaScript functions used by UI-less add-in command buttons.
-For more information, see the[Button controls](#VersionOverrides10_Buttons) section of this article.
+For more information, see the [Button controls](#VersionOverrides10_Buttons) section of this article.

 The JavaScript in the HTML file indicated by the  **FunctionFile** element must call `Office.initialize` and define named functions that take a single parameter: `event`.
 The functions should use the [item.notificationMessages](https://dev.outlook.com/reference/add-ins/Office.context.mailbox.item.html%28Office.15%29.md) API to indicate progress, success, or failure to the user.
-It should also call[event.completed (JavaScript API for Office)](http://msdn.microsoft.com/library/89db707a-a522-4a71-a830-801d0106527b%28Office.15%29.aspx) when it has finished execution.
+It should also call [event.completed (JavaScript API for Office)](http://msdn.microsoft.com/library/89db707a-a522-4a71-a830-801d0106527b%28Office.15%29.aspx) when it has finished execution.
 The name of the functions are used in the **FunctionName** element for UI-less buttons.

 The following is an example of an HTML file defining a trackMessage function.